Ben Nevis by the Mountain Path

 Ben Nevis is the highest mountain in Britain.
-This route is the standard, so-called Tourist Route up the mountain.
-It is straightforward, if strenuous, by hillwalking standards, but the less experienced should read all the precautions.
+The route described here is the standard way up the mountain; it is straightforward, if strenuous, by hillwalking standards, but the less experienced should be sure to read all the precautions.

 Steep path throughout.
-Once past the Red Burn the route crosses boulders and scree.
-The upper sections are often snow covered and losing the line of the path could lead onto dangerous terrain - navigational skills are needed.
-NB. as with any mountain walk, ANY ASCENT WHEN SNOW IS LYING ON THE PATH REQUIRES WINTER EQUIPMENT AND SKILLS.
+The upper section is rough and very stony; it is often snow covered and losing the line of the path easily leads onto dangerous terrain - navigational skills are needed.
+NB. as with any mountain walk, any ascent when snow is lying on the path requires winter equipment and skills.